miikka/boolean-simplifier/README.md

 # boolean-simplifier

-A stupid worse-is-better library for simplifying Boolean expressions.
+A worse-is-better library for simplifying Boolean expressions.
 Example:

 ```clojure
 (require '[boolean-simplifier.core :as bs])
 (bs/simplify '[:and int? [:and int? pos?]])
 ;; => [:and int? pos?]
 ```

+**The underlying problem:** Given a Boolean expression, find the fastest-to-evaluate equivalent expression.

+This is a complicated problem and this library does not even attempt to find the optimal solution.
+What we do here is to just remove the most obvious overlap.

 The input language: